Emmi AG

 Emmi AG is a Swiss milk processor and dairy products company headquartered in Lucerne.
 The company employs a total of 12,000+ people in Europe (including Switzerland), North America (USA and Mexico), South America (Brazil and Chile) and North Africa (Tunisia).
 Emmi AG is listed on the SWX Swiss Exchange.
 The company generates about 42.5 percent of its sales locally and the other 57.5 percent abroad.
 Numerous production companies in Switzerland belong to the Emmi Group.
-Outside of Switzerland, Emmi has production facilities, in Chile, Germany, Italy, the Netherlands, Austria, Spain, Tunisia, Brazil, Canada and the USA.
-Emmi is one of the 500 largest companies in Switzerland.
+Outside of Switzerland, Emmi has production facilities, in Chile, Germany, Italy, the Netherlands, Austria, Spain, Tunisia, Brazil, Canada and the U.S. Emmi is one of the 500 largest companies in Switzerland.

 History

 In 1907, 62 cooperatives founded the Zentralschweizerischen Milchverband Luzern (Central Switzerland Milk Association in Lucerne) (MVL).
 After the incorporation of an association from the canton of Zug, the MVL was renamed to Zentralschweizerischer Milchverband (Central Swiss Milk Association, ZMV) in 1916.
 In 1947 they produced soft cheese and yoghurt for the first time in Emmen under the brand name Emmi, which was derived from the name of the town.
 In 1993, the ZMV founded Emmi AG in order to separate commercial activities from association activities.
 In 1996/1997, Emmi AG was founded as a holding company.
 In 1998, Emmi Deutschland GmbH was founded and registered in the commercial register the following year.
 The company's headquarters at the time was in the municipality of Willstätt in Baden-Württemberg.[8]
 In 1999, the ZMV changed its name to Zentralschweizer Milchproduzenten (Central Swiss Milk Producers, ZMP).
 In 2021, Thomas Grüter (Die Mitte) became president of ZMP.
 ZMP is a member of Swiss Milk Producers and the main shareholder of Bergkäserei Marbach AG in Escholzmatt-Marbach.
 Emmi became the largest milk processor in Switzerland in 2001 through acquisitions, including the Josef Hosp GmbH, with headquarters in Nüziders, which was renamed Emmi Österreich GmbH.
 In 2002, Emmi took over the cheese business of Swiss Dairy Food in Switzerland and Germany and exported cheese to Russia for the first time.
 Since December 2004, Emmi has been listed on the SIX Swiss Exchange in the Swiss equities segment.

 In 2003, the four processed cheese manufacturers Gerberkäse AG, Chalet Käse AG, Tigerkäse AG and Zingg AG merged to form Emmi Fondue AG, which is a member of the Association of the Swiss Processed Cheese Industry(SESK).

 In November 2020, it was announced that Emmi intends to replace the cheese factory in Emmen with a new building.
 This was completed and commissioned in 2022.
 In 2021, the Emmi subsidiary Studer invested in a new cheese factory in Hefenhofen.
 In March 2022, Emmi announced that it had ceased business with Russia following the Russian invasion of Ukraine.